ietf-rats-wg/eat/draft-ietf-rats-eat.md

 * A submodule claims-set
 * A nested token, which can be any valid EAT token, CBOR or JSON
-* The digest of a detached token
+* The digest of a detached claims-set

 #### Submodule claims-set